 Unfortunately, they’re not available from US carriers, but you can get the GSM models for AT&T and T-Mobile.
 Well, if you don’t mind the brands recent struggles with the US government.
 These are two compelling phones with comparable specs and features worth considering.

-If we’re being honest you should wait for the Pixel 4 XL if you can.
-If not, the Pixel 3 XL is a great Galaxy Note 10 alternative.
-Sporting a big 6.3-inch AMOLED display, high-end specs, dual front-facing speakers and blazingly fast software.
-You’ll get updates first, get Android 10 instantly, and get to try fancy new features before anyone else.
+Now that it’s available, the Pixel 4 XL is a great Galaxy Note 10 alternative.
+Sporting a big 6.3-inch 90 Hz Samsung-made AMOLED display, high-end specs, dual rear cameras and more.
+You’ll get updates first, can already enjoy Android 10, and get to try fancy new features before anyone else.
 You’ll love all the Google Assistant features, smart replies, call screening, and the Night Sight mode on the camera is magic.

 The phone has water-resistance, Google Pay instead of Samsung Pay, plenty of storage and solid cameras.
-And while the Note 10 does have more RAM and a newer processor, performance shouldn’t be that much different.
+And while the Note 10 does have more RAM, more than double the storage and more cameras, daily performance shouldn’t be too much different.
 Keep in mind that you’ll lose the microSD slot, so buy the 128GB model if you’re worried about storage in the long run.

 You’re losing out on storage options unless you spend a lot of money, and it doesn’t have a fingerprint sensor.
-However, it is the iPhone Xs Max, Apple’s biggest and best phone until the iPhone 11 comes out.
-It’ll deliver fast performance, a great camera, and a good experience.
-Apple’s latest iPhone has two powerful cameras on the back, lots of modes for taking portraits, and iMessage.
+However, it is the iPhone 11 Pro Max, Apple’s biggest and best phone available and it does a lot right.
+It’ll deliver fast performance, a great set of cameras, and a good experience.

 It’s about the same price for a smaller screen and only 64GB of storage, but it’s an option for those that don’t like the curved edge and cut-hole camera in the screen.
-The iPhone Xs Max is sold virtually everywhere, from all carriers, in almost any store.
-For a limited time, you can get a pretty good discount with a qualifying trade-in.
-Or, wait for the iPhone 11.
+The iPhone 11 Pro is a smaller option you could take, too.
+They’re both sold virtually everywhere, from all carriers, in almost any store.
+Buy one today.

 6. LG V50 ThinQ 5G – $949